A new insight into the consistency of smoothed particle hydrodynamics: SPH errors in one-space dimension

 by retaining only second-order terms in the summation.
 The result is

-which implies second-order accuracy for the kernel approximation for any finite value of $h$.
+which implies second-order accuracy for the kernel approximation.
 A higher order error is also possible if a kernel that has higher order vanishing even moments is used.

-The second summation on the right side of Eq.
-(19) gives the error of the particle relative to the kernel approximation.
+The second summation in Eq.
+(18) gives the error of the particle relative to the kernel approximation.
 As for the kernel approximation, bounds on this error are also derived under the uniform norm

 The result of this analysis is